finestructure/Arena/README.md

   --platform, -p     Platform for Playground (one of 'macos', 'ios', 'tvos') [default: macos] --version, -v      Display tool version [default: false]
 ```

+## Why Arena?

+Arena – Spanish for "sand" – is where you battle-test your SPM packages and sand is, well, abundant in playgrounds, isn't it? 🙂

 ## Examples